Build Gpg4win under GNU/Linux

 $ make

 Attention: From now on your should not execute the script download.sh anymore because it would revert to the previous (i.e. official) version of the module.
-For a permanent activation of the new module version for the official Gpg4win installer package, the following steps are necessary.
+For a permanent activation of the new module version for the official Gpg4win installer package, the following step is necessary.

 packages.current

-accordingly for the new module version (read the head of this file about the syntax) and upload to Subversion repository:
+accordingly for the new module version (read the head of this file about the syntax) and commit the changes.

 Integrate a new module into Gpg4win